Cyber4All/competency-ecosystem-docs/docs/competency-api/employability.md

 ## Update Employability

 ### Description
 This route is used to update the employability section of a competency with details.
-Both details and userId are required.
+Both details are required.

 #### patch:
 ```http